Man accused of putting injured grandmother in freezer, leaving her to die - NewsBreak

 Tincher continued living in the home with the body inside the freezer for months, but moved it to a storage unit in March, fearing Cumming’s body might be found.

-Werner said Tincher told police he didn’t call 911 because he was wanted for arrest because of terroristic threats made in 2018 against his wife.Man arrested in connection with triple homicide at Georgia gun range
+Werner said Tincher told police he didn’t call 911 because he was wanted for arrest because of terroristic threats made in 2018 against his wife.10-foot alligator spotted walking through Venice neighborhood

 Tincher also told investigators how much he loved his grandmother.